-- Listings of the final version of the assembler/emulator system you produce (Task 7), and your solutions to the programming exercises in Tasks 4, 6 and 8 (PVM files).
-(LPRINT or UltraEdit small font format please.) - Electronic copies of your source code for those exercises, using the electronic submission system. - Discussion of the various questions raised below in Tasks 9 and 10.
+- Listings of the final version of the assembler/emulator system you produce, and your solutions to the programming exercises below.
+(Use LPRINT, please.) - Preferably, electronic copies of your source code for those exercises, using the electronic submission system. - Discussion of the experiments in Task 9.